 There are two pipelines to import 3D models in Godot.
-The first and most common one is through the Importing 3D scenes importer, which allows you to import entire scenes (just as they look in the DCC), including animation, skeletal rigs, blend shapes, etc.
+The first and most common one is by Importing 3D scenes, which allows you to import entire scenes (just as they look in the DCC), including animation, skeletal rigs, blend shapes, etc.

-The second pipeline is through the doc_importing_3d_meshes importer.
-This second method allows importing simple .OBJ files as mesh resources, which can be then put inside a MeshInstance node for display.
+The second pipeline is by importing simple .OBJ files as mesh resources, which can be then put inside a MeshInstance node for display.

 In any case, this method is meant for generating static geometry (models that will not be updated often), as creating vertex arrays and submitting them to the 3D API has a significant performance cost.